We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wind on a wall scroll or portrait.

 Note: This would be understood in Korean Hanja, however, Koreans would generally use these characters in reverse order.

-暴風雨 is a Chinese, Japanese Kanji, and old Korean Hanja word meaning, rainstorm, storm, or tempest.
+暴風雨 is a Chinese, Japanese Kanji, and old Korean Hanja word meaning rainstorm, storm, or tempest.

-The first four characters are often translated as, "Go ahead as planned regardless of the weather" or, "[Overcome] despite the rain and wind".
-The last four characters can mean, "Stick together" but literally means "Take the same boat [together]".
+The first four characters are often translated as “Go ahead as planned regardless of the weather” or, “[Overcome] despite the rain and wind.”
+The last four characters can mean “Stick together” but literally means “Take the same boat [together].”

-This Chinese proverb suggests that you are willing (or should be willing) to overcome any adversity, and accomplish your task at hand.
+風雨無阻同舟共濟 is a Chinese proverb that suggests that you are willing (or should be willing) to overcome any adversity, and accomplish your task at hand.
 The second part (last four characters) is sometimes left off but this second part strongly suggests that you should overcome that adversity together.

 This in-stock artwork might be what you are looking for, and ships right away...